 Thanks!
 Your email address has been subscribed.

-Rapid Review: What effect does using indoor air filtration or air cleaning during combustion-derived air pollution episodes have on human health endpoints?
+Rapid Review Update 1: What effect does using indoor air filtration or air cleaning during combustion-derived air pollution episodes have on human health endpoints?

 The evidence is uncertain whether air filtration during combustion-derived air pollution episodes, such as wildfires, has an effect on health.